Phantomkeks/ideapad/README.md

 - Cloud Storage Provider possible, but not needed

 ### To Do
-- Simple to do app
 - Hybrid application for iOS and Android
-- Synchronize export file with Dropbox, Google Drive or Onedrive
 - Vuex Store has multiple state entries of 'notes' and 'deletedNotes'
 - Tab/hold on notes to delete and restore
 - Lists with caskets